 The result?
-One-of-a-kind, farm-to-table – and even forest-to-table – dining experiences that offer travelers just like you the opportunity to truly taste the Catskills.
+One-of-a-kind, farm-to-table – and even forest-to-table – restaurants that offer travelers just like you the opportunity to truly taste the Catskills.

-Give these recommendations a try and a taste, but remember – there are boundless opportunities to explore other cafés, restaurants, and other hidden gems throughout the Catskills:
+Give these restaurants a try and a taste, but remember – there are boundless opportunities to explore other hidden gems throughout the Catskills:

 - The Heron in Narrowsburg is open for brunch and dinner, and incorporates the agricultural bounty of the region into its food and drink menus as much as possible.

-- Phoenicia Diner in Phoenicia serves as the Catskills' ultimate take on a modern diner, one that uses locally sourced ingredients from right down the road, but still at affordable diner prices.
+- Phoenicia Diner in Phoenicia serves as the Catskills' ultimate take on a modern diner, one that uses locally sourced ingredients at affordable diner prices.

 - Deer Mountain Inn in Tannersville offers rustic and luxurious lodging, as well as an excellent menu with a variety of simple and small plates that allow locally sourced ingredients to really shine.

-- The Tavern at The Arnold House in Livingston Manor has a cozy pub-like atmosphere and a standout menu that utilizes local ingredients including local trout straight from the Beaverkill River.
+- The Tavern at The Arnold House in Livingston Manor has a cozy pub-like atmosphere and a standout menu that utilizes ingredients including trout straight from the Beaverkill River.

 - Lucky Dog Farm & Café in Hamden utilizes fresh, local and organic ingredients whenever possible, many of which come from the Lucky Dog Farm.
 Eat in or grab a meal to go, and peruse the adjoining Lucky Dog Farm Store's selection of local products and wares.